Why Therapy Hasn’t Worked for You Before (And What Might Actually Help)

 When Therapy Becomes Problem Management Instead of Change

 Another common experience is learning how to manage distress without altering what generates it.
-Many therapeutic approaches are excellent at helping people stabilize, regulate, and cope.
-These skills are valuable, particularly during periods of crisis.
+Many therapeutic approaches are excellent at helping people stabilize, regulate, and cope, especially during periods of crisis.

 When therapy stops there, it can quietly shift into long-term symptom management.
 People become better at enduring anxiety, tolerating dissatisfaction, or navigating conflict without escalation, while the underlying emotional patterns remain intact.